taimoorsattar7/taimoorsattar.dev/src/pages/blogs/top-google-search-tips-and-tricks-20200307.md

 ---
-title: 8 Google Search Tips and Tricks
+title: Tips related to Google search
-description: Top Google Search Tips and Tricks
+description: Google is one of the most popular search engines.
+We use Google to search for different queries.
 date: 2020-03-07T18:19:11.389Z
 tags:
+  - google
   - search
-  - tip
-  - trick
+  - tips
 featuredpost: false
+featuredimage: /img/document.jpg
 ---
-Google is one of the most popular search engines and millions of people use Google to search for different queries.
-Today there are millions of content websites present; searching for the right content for your need required you should know the tips and tricks of search engine.
-Below mentioned are some tips and tricks to improve your search experience.
+Google is one of the most popular search engines.
+We use Google to search for different queries.
+Below we cover some tips and tricks to improve your search experience.

 ## Search for a similar niche

-When searching for websites that relate to a similar niche, you can type the below command in the search bar.
+When to search for websites that relate to a similar niche, you can type the below command in the search bar.

 ```
 related:google.com
 ```

-The above search query results in websites that have a similar niche to google.com.
+The above search query results in websites that have a similar niche to **google.com**.

 ## Check File Type